23 Popular Dutch foods to eat in the Netherlands

 Raw Herring – Hollandse Nieuwe

 Famous food in the Netherlands and great Dutch snacks is haring or ‘Hollandse Nieuwe’ (Dutch new herring) is one of the basic foods in the Netherlands, and almost everybody eats this as a snack.
 However, I find personally that it is an acquired taste.
-The herring is traditionally eaten raw with onions, and pickles.
+The herring is traditionally eaten raw with raw onion, and pickles.
 This is one of the Netherlands’ favourite Dutch street food.

 Herring can only be called ‘Hollandse Nieuwe’ if the fish is caught between May to July.
 The preparation is pretty specific and must be done according to Dutch tradition.
 The herring is cleaned, the head is removed and it is preserved in a special way (with salt).
 To be honest this is one Dutch food that I can do without give me sushi any day.